 - a.
 The gymnast shall perform only one vault. - b.
 If the gymnast balks on his first attempt, a second attempt will be allowed with a 1.0 deduction taken from his vault value.
-No other rule violations will permit a second vault.
 No third attempt will be allowed. - c.
 A 0.1 stick bonus is allowed for non salto vaults.
 0.2 stick bonus is allowed for salto vaults.